'Lion' brings India love affair full circle for actor Dev Patel

-NEW YORK Taylor Swift may be just 26 years old, but with a 10-year career behind her, multiple Grammy Awards and higher earnings than any other celebrity, she now has her own exhibition.

-LOS ANGELES Growing up as the son of immigrants in London, actor Dev Patel did not feel much connection to India.
+LOS ANGELES (Reuters) - Growing up as the son of immigrants in London, actor Dev Patel did not feel much connection to India.

 In fact, he says he spent most of his youth “trying to distance myself from my culture.”